Fort Steele, British Columbia

-Fort Steele is a heritage site in the East Kootenay region of southeastern British Columbia.
+Fort Steele is a heritage site in the East Kootenay region of southeastern British Columbia, Canada.
 This visitor attraction lies on the east shore of the Kootenay River between the mouths of the St. Mary River and Wild Horse River.
 The locality, on the merged section of highways 93 and 95, is by road about 17 km northeast of Cranbrook and 230 km southeast of Golden.

 Ferry and bridges

 In 1864, John Galbraith arrived to prospect for gold on Wild Horse Creek but soon switched to more lucrative business opportunities.
 Later that year, he was granted a charter for a toll ferry across the Kootenay River, commencing in the new year.
 John also established a general store, which with the ferry, greatly profited from the early goldfield traffic to the Fisherville mining camp.
 He sent for two of his brothers and his two sisters with their families.
 Marrying Sarah Larue, John, and his brother Robert Galbraith (known as R.L.T.), purchased land at Joseph's Prairie (later called Cranbrook), where John operated a ranch from 1867.

 Horses could ford the river about 1200 ft downstream from the ferry, which crossed by the mouth of the St. Mary River.
 The ferry charter was renewed in 1871, 1876, 1880, and 1882.
 The ferry could carry livestock, but did not appear to have the capacity for a wagon.
 The annual ferry licence, which was initially $500, was lowered to $200 by 1867, because most miners had abandoned the creek for brighter prospects.
 In 1874, Robert Galbraith took over the operation, which continued until replaced in 1888 by a lift span bridge.
 The 1894 flood destroyed this 450 ft structure, which was superseded by Howe truss approaches and an opening span.
 The 1909 bridge had three spans, the western one being a Howe truss.
 The 1934 bridge comprised three Howe trusses.
 When the highway was realigned in 1966, a concrete span was chosen.